topdownproteomics/ProteoformNomenclatureStandard/Standard.md

 These three examples could refer to the same proteoform.
 #### CHEMICAL FORMULA
 Key (Mandatory): formula
 Specification: Chemical formulas of modifications may be specified using this descriptor.
-Formulas must use the UniMod sysmbols provided here: http://www.unimod.org/masses.html, and follow the rules under Composition at http://www.unimod.org/fields.html.
+Formulas must use the Unimod symbols provided here: http://www.unimod.org/masses.html, and follow the rules under Composition at http://www.unimod.org/fields.html.
 ```
 SEQUEN[Methyl|formula:H(2)C]CE
 SEQUEN[glucosylgalactosyl|formula:O Hex(2)]CE
 ```

-The subcommittee settled on the use of the UniMod formula format with little discussion.
-After the final subcommittee meeting it was brought to Rich LeDuc’s attention that the UniMod notation has several flaws, and is not widely used.
+The subcommittee settled on the use of the Unimod formula format with little discussion.
+After the final subcommittee meeting it was brought to Rich LeDuc’s attention that the Unimod notation has several flaws, and is not widely used.

 It is standard for parenthesis in a chemical formula to indicate multiple identical groups (Source: bottom of Page 20 (32 in the PDF) from IUPAC’s Red Book https://www.iupac.org/cms/wp-content/uploads/2016/07/Red_Book_2005.pdf).
 There are many approved usages of parentheses, but elemental stoichiometry isn’t one (https://en.wikipedia.org/wiki/Structural_formula#Condensed_formulas).